Alteruna/Multiplayer-FPS-Template/Assets/AlterunaFPS/README.md

 If you encounter any issues or have questions about the Alteruna Multiplayer FPS Template or Alteruna Multiplayer, you can reach out for support.
 Visit [our Discord server](https://discord.gg/QT8KTe2Hzk) to access the support resources and engage with the community.
 The community forums and channels are excellent places to connect with other developers, share your experiences, and collaborate on projects.

-## License

-The Alteruna Multiplayer FPS Template is released under the [insert license name].
-Make sure to review and comply with the license terms and conditions before using the template in your projects.

 ## Contributions

 Contributions to the [Alteruna Multiplayer FPS Template](https://github.com/Alteruna/Multiplayer-FPS-Template) are welcome!
 If you have ideas for improvements or would like to contribute code.
 Your contributions can help enhance the template and benefit the entire community of developers.